Forum Sentencing (NSW)

-Why should my son/daughter consider applying for Forum Sentencing?
+Why apply for Forum Sentencing?

 Being part of the Forum Sentencing scheme presents significant benefits including:

-Is my son/daughter eligible for Forum Sentencing?
+Am I eligible for Forum Sentencing?

-Your son/daughter must meet the following requirements to be eligible for the scheme:
+You must meet the following requirements to be eligible for the scheme:

 - Be referred by the court or successfully apply to be referred